Professor Shaun Pattinson, LLB, MA, PhD, SFHEA, FRSA, FRSB

 (email at email@example.com)

-Shaun's research interests are primarily in the area of medical law and ethics.
-His principal publications are Influencing Traits Before Birth (2002) and Medical Law and Ethics (5th edn, 2017).
+Shaun's principal publications are Influencing Traits Before Birth (2002; reissued 2017), Medical Law and Ethics (5th edn, 2017) and Revisiting Landmark Cases in Medical Law (forthcoming).
 The second edition of Medical Law and Ethics was awarded the 2010 Minty Medico-Legal Society Prize for best medico-legal book.
-A collection of essays, edited with Patrick Capps, was published in January: Ethical Rationalism and the Law (Hart Publishing, 2017).
-Shaun is currently writing a monograph, Revisiting Landmark Cases in Medical Law (Routledge).

-Shaun has participated in many research projects and external committees.
-He is, for example, currently a member of the External Advisory Board for the Canadian National Transplant Research Program (CNTRP) and was principal investigator on a Wellcome Trust engagement project.
+Shaun is currently a member of the External Advisory Board for the Canadian National Transplant Research Program (CNTRP) and was principal investigator on a Wellcome Trust engagement project.
 He has given papers at many UK universities and in Australia, Belgium, Canada, Croatia, Czech Republic, Finland, Germany, Ireland, the Netherlands, and the US.
 He edited Medical Law International from July 2005 to July 2011.
-He has been a member of the international editorial board of the Journal of Bioethical Inquiry since 2009, and the editorial board of Medical Law International since February 2017 and the Biologist since July 2017.
+He is a member of the international editorial board of the Journal of Bioethical Inquiry and a member of the editorial boards of Medical Law International and The Biologist.

 Since March 2015, Shaun has been a member of the Nuffield Council on Bioethics, which is the closest that the UK has to a national bioethics committee.
 He was one of the seven-member Working Group on Non-Invasive Prenatal Testing (NIPT), which launched its report on NIPT in the Speaker's House in the Palace of Westminster on 1 March 2017, and he contributed to a recent workshop/publication on research on human embryos: Human Embryo Culture (August 2017), 81–83.